Ben-Ganon/Obsidian_Olympus_DnD/Mechanics/Combat Mechanics.md

 Some Boons have offensive capabilities.
 If a Boon says Instant cast time, you can use it as a bonus action at any point during your turn.
 If a Boon says it takes 1 CT to cast, then you must use your action on that turn to cast it.
 The Boon takes effect immediately after you finish casting it.
+If a boon is Instant, and you cast it at the beginning of your turn, then it starts applying this turn If the duration is 1 CT, then the effect applies until your next turn.
-If a boon has X CT cast time and Y CT Duration, then you cast it during your turn for X turns, and it lasts from the moment you finished casting until the end of the Y turn after the cast.
+If a boon has X CT cast time and Y CT Duration, then you cast it during your turn for X turns, and it lasts from the moment you finished casting until the end of the Y of your turns after the cast.
 For example 2 CT cast time and 3 CT Duration goes:
 | Cast | Cast | Effect | Effect | Effect | Regular Turn